 Tarpon can grow to be over 8 feet long.
 Most of our tarpon in Miami range from 5 to 7 feet.
 Miami tarpon can be as heavy as 250 pounds.
 Tarpon has a blueish or greenish color and has shiny scales over their entire body.
 Tarpon doesn’t exist just in Miami, they can be found all along the east coast of the United States all the way up to Delaware and are also very common in the Atlantic ocean.

-There are many fishing charter operators that focus exclusively on tarpon, but all Miami fishing captains have extensive experience with tarpon fishing.
+There are many fishing charter operators that focus exclusively on tarpon, but all Miami Inshore fishing charter captains have extensive experience with tarpon fishing.
 Our Miami fishing captains even have their own secret tarpon spots.

 We can accommodate requests for tarpon charters using light tackle or we can fish for tarpon on any of our boats as well.